roundcube/roundcubemail-helpdocs/en_US/settings/preferences.rst

 **Display remote inline images**
     Formatted (HTML) messages can contain references to images which have to be loaded from a remote server.
-    That can harm your privacy and reveil to the sender that you opened the message.
+    That can harm your privacy and reveal to the sender that you opened the message.
 This technique is often used by spammers to verify that your email address works and you can be sent more spam.

 **Display attached images below the message**